skippyr/becho/README.md

 If you use an invalid color, it will not apply anything.

+## Testing

+After installing it, what about using the example scripts that are at `scripts/examples`?
+You can analyze them and execute to test this software in different environments.

 ## License

 This project is under the MIT license.